-Withdrawals from a client account shall be restricted to:
+LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES i monies received from clients for the purpose of purchasing contracts of insurance; ii. monies received on behalf of clients from insurers, reinsurers, insurance intermediaries and any other third parties relating to the settlement of insurance claims; iii. monies received for the purposes of the client which are incidental to the ordinary transactions of insurance broking business; and iv. monies required to be deposited for settlement of bank charges incurred on a client account. b.
+With a Irawal from client account Withd rawals from a client account shall be restricted to: i. premium monies required to be paid on behalf of clients to insurers, reinsurers or other insurance intermediaries for the purchase of contracts of insurance; ii. claim monies received on behalf of clients and required to be paid to the claimant or the person entitled to receive them; iii. payments made for the purposes of the client which are incidental to the ordinary transactions of insurance broking business; iv. monies drawn on a client's written authority; ۷. interest received from deposits placed in a client account; vi. monies required to be withdrawn for settlement of bank charges incurred on a client account; and vii. monies which may by mistake or accident have been paid into the account in contravention of paragraph 20(a) (refer paragraph 3 (D) of the Guideline issued by the IA).
+24 35 .
+5. It should be noted that, based on the legal advice obtained by the IA, section 71(1) of the Ordinance enly requires the licensed insurance broker company to keep client monies in bank-client account separate from his own monies and, under section 71(4), a licensed insurance broker may use client monies relating to a client only not to use client monies frame purpose other than for the purposes of the that clients, it he law does not require licensed insurance broker company to keep separate accounts for individual clients.
+Althoug the Ordinance does not require licensed insurance broker company to keep separate accounts for individual clients.
+Althoug the Ordinance does not require licensed insurance broker company broker-maintain records of the balances due from/to individual clients and reconciles these balances (on client by client basis) sufficiently regularly to ensure client monies are properly kept in clie accounts and client monies relating to a client are used only for the purposes of that clier (see section 3 "Keeping of separate client accounts" of Appendix 1).
+While it management's responsibility to ensure that balances due from/to individual clients are reconciled sufficiently regularly, the auditor should base on the size and complexity of the licensed insurance broker company's broker's operations and use professional judgeme when assessing this. wh 20(a)(iii) and paragraph 20(b)(iii) above, are:

-- i. premium monies required to be paid on behalf of clients to insurers, reinsurers or other insurance intermediaries for the purchase of contracts of insurance; - ii. claim monies received on behalf of clients and required to be paid to the claimant or the person entitled to receive them; - iii. payments made for the purposes of the client which are incidental to the ordinary transactions of insurance broking business; - iv. monies drawn on a client's written authority; - v. interest received from deposits placed in a client account; - vi. monies required to be withdrawn for settlement of bank charges incurred on a client account; and - vii. monies which may by mistake or accident have been paid into the account in contravention of paragraph 20(a) (refer paragraph 3 (D) of the Guideline issued by the IA). - It should be noted that, based on the legal advice obtained by the IA, section 71(1) of the 2135.
-Ordinance enly requires the licensed insurance broker company to keep client monies in a bank client account separate from his own monies and, under section 71(4), a licensed insurance broker may use client monies relating to a client only -not to use client monies for any purpose other than for the purposes of the that clients; the law does not require a licensed insurance broker company to keep separate accounts for individual clients.
-Although the Ordinance does not require licensed insurance broker companiess to keep separate accounts for individual clients, it is of utmost importance that the company broker-maintains records of the balances due from/to individual clients and reconciles these balances (on a client by client basis) sufficiently regularly to ensure client monies are properly kept in client accounts and client monies relating to a client are used only for the purposes of that client (see section 3 "Keeping of separate client accounts" of Appendix 1).
-While it is management's responsibility to ensure that balances due from/to individual clients are reconciled sufficiently regularly, the auditor should base on the size and complexity of the licensed insurance broker company's broker's operations and use professional judgement when assessing this. - 22.
-For the avoidance of doubt, monies incidental to ordinary insurance broking business, as referred to in paragraph 20(a)(iii) and paragraph 20(b)(iii) above, are: - a. premiums, renewal premiums, additional premiums and return premiums of all kinds;
+a. premiums, renewal premiums, additional premiums and return premiums of all kinds;